ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 only a small amount of the log tree and prefix tree outside of the maximum lifetime need to be retained.
 Specifically, users will still need only a logarithmic number of log entries that have passed their maximum lifetime, meaning the rest can be discarded.
-Pruning is explained in more detail in TODO.
+Pruning is explained in more detail in
+{{ARCH}}.

 ## Algorithm {#fv-algorithm}